Check PSAT Scores

 Checking PSAT Scores from College Board Website

-Apart from receiving all the score reports, you can also check PSAT scores online.
-You can check PSAT scores from the following link.
+Apart from receiving all the score reports, you can also check them online from the following link.

-This is ‘My College Quick Start’ page.
-All the students who take PSAT will be given a free access to this feature by the College Board.
-To get access to your scores, you must enter the unique online access code supplied to you.
+This is the ‘My College Quick Start’ page.
+All the students who take this test will be given a free access to this feature by the College Board.
+To get access to your scores, you must enter the unique online access code supplied to you here.
 You can find your unique online access code on your PSAT/NMSQT paper score report.
 Otherwise, you can also access your online scores if you have registered for SAT online.
 Hence, you can enter ‘My College Quick Start’ with your dedicated College Board account.
-This way, you can get access and know about everything in detail about the scores obtained by you.
+This way, you can get access and know everything in detail about the scores obtained by you.